thomasgeissl/Parameter/README.md

 ## description
 Templatized parameter library for arduino

-this is a work in progress, use at your own risk, it is very likely that the code will change quite a bit.
+this is a work in progress, use at your own risk, still needs some testing after the recent changes